publicgeyserconnect/Server-Status-Ping-Bot-for-MC/README.md

 # Server-Status-Ping-Bot-for-MC

-This project has been recoded, and can be found on repo here:
+This project has been recoded, and can be found on our repo here:

 https://github.com/publicgeyserconnect/MinecraftStatusBot/blob/master